 In a nutshell, we help create communities that serve our communities.

 Our Ambassador Excellence programs help nonprofits provide board members the knowledge, skills and perspective they need to be more impactful as Ambassadors as they connect with supporters on behalf of their organizations.

 Our Hands On!
 Philanthropy, 3D Relationships, and Family Philanthropy Roadmap programs bring participants together and guide them as they clarify and articulate their philanthropic values, passions and vision.
 They then use that clarity to put a purposeful plan of action in place to honor those values and maximize the impact they can make in the community.

-The Legacy Philanthropy Group believes that every individual and every organization has untapped potential to make a profound and lasting difference in the world we live in.
+At Legacy Philanthropy Group, we believe that every individual and every organization has untapped potential to make a profound and lasting difference in the world we live in.

-We also believe that each of us gets to choose what we are going to do with that potential, when we do it, and who we are going to do it with – and that these choices ultimately define our legacies.
+We also believe that each of us gets to choose what we are going to do with that potential, when we do it, and who we are going to do it with – and that these choices ultimately define our personal brands and legacies.